FinalLevel/nomos/protocol.md

 Nomos protocol is a semi-binary protocol.

 Nomos request syntax is: `V[0-9][0-9],command,argument1,argument2 ... argumentN[\n]`
-* First two digit represent a version number and it is equal to `01` now.
+* First two digits represent a version number and it is equal to `01` now.
 * Comma (`,`) is used as a delimiter, therefore the arguments should not have it inside.
 * `command` is one char representing an operation which is needed.
 * Request finished with `\n` line ending char.